cnerg/snippets/t_test/README.md

 ### `run_twosample_ttest.py`

-This is a wrapper script, located in `scripts` directory, that runs `twosample_ttest.py`.
+This script, located in `scripts` directory, serves as a template for running two-sample t-tests by calling 't_test' function from `twosample_ttest` module.

+In this script, data loading/processing functions are designed as an example to load/process MCNP mesh tally files from `t_test/example` directory.
+One may want to change their implementations according to input data structure of one's choice.

 Usage:
 - Command line arguments: